williamsca/bargaining-upzone/paper/slides.md

 # Virginia Proffer Reform Act of 2016

-Impact fees broadly illegal in VA $\implies$ municipalities rely on "voluntary" proffers tied to a rezoning application &nbsp;
+VA allows municipalities to collect "voluntary" proffers tied to a rezoning application &nbsp;

 In 2016, developers were uphappy with large cash proffers, lobbied state legislature for reform: